 - 3.1 Ensure that any practical works undertaken for reasons of nature conservation does not infringe on the historic or landscape value of the site, including the remnant gravel pit on the West Common. - 3.2 New boundary planting restoration projects should be sympathetic to the local flora and surrounding landscape.
-Avoid further planting within the Middle and East Common to help preserve the open nature of the site, which typifies the historic Chilterns commons. - 3.3 Ensure support for 'Natural Play' areas on the commons, consideration needs to be given in respect of the impact on intrusion in to CWS registered areas of interest, flora and fauna and does not infringe on the historic or landscape value of the common. - 3.4 To protect, manage and enhance habitat of the east common hedgerow for the protection of the recorded Dormice.
-Install more nesting boxes and continue monitoring. - 3.5 Support only the planting of native species when planting works are undertaken.
+Avoid further planting within the Middle and East Common to help preserve the open nature of the site, which typifies the historic Chilterns commons. - 3.3 Ensure support for Natural Play areas on the Commons, consideration needs to be given in respect of the impact on intrusion in to CWS registered areas of interest, flora and fauna and does not infringe on the historic or landscape value of the common.